citusdata/citus_docs/ref_arch/multi_tenant.rst

 .. note::

-  This section assumes you are using Citus Cloud and have created the schema and loaded data as described earlier.
-Additionally the Citus Cloud "Dev Plan" will not work because it does not allow scaling nodes; you must use a "Customized Plan."
+  The Citus Cloud "Dev Plan" will not work because it does not allow scaling nodes; you must use a "Customized Plan."

 We're going to learn to add a new worker node to the Citus cluster and redistribute some of the data onto it for increased processing power.